Geosciences, Pollution Prevention and Treatment

 Target audience

-The GPTP course is aimed at any student interested in environmental issues, particularly those associated with water, pollution and waste treatment, wishing either to enter the job market at the technician level, or to pursue a Master's degree in these fields.
+The GPTP course is aimed at students interested in environmental issues, particularly those associated with water, pollution and waste treatment, who wish either to enter the job market at Technician level, or pursue a Master's degree in these fields.

 Read more